Ultra-stable shear jammed granular material: Introduction

 In this work, we examine the stability of shear-jammed packings by monitoring the system evolution under additional strain-controlled shear cycles.
 We observe a remarkable effect: under certain conditions, sustained cyclic shear leads to a state in which a force network emerges that persists without change over thousands of additional cycles.
 The effect is dramatically illustrated in strobe movies of the evolution of the particle positions and the force network.
 For some preparations, the movie shows a dense force network in an originally shear jammed packing fade to a completely stress free state, while for others, the network becomes less dense but locks into a steady state, one that turns out to be stiffer than the original state.
 (See supplementals videos.)
 In the steady state, under a complete shear cycle, all the particles return to the same position and all the contact forces return to the same state.
 We will call the jammed states in this type of limit cycle ``ultra-stable'' to distinguish them from other jammed states that relax plastically under applied shear cycles.

 We report here on the elastic and yielding properties of these ``ultra-stable'' states.
-To our knowledge, there has been no previous experimental observation of such states.
-We note that a similar phenomenon has been observed in a recent numerical study of gravitationally stabilized packings \cite{Royer2015_pnas}.
+To our knowledge, there has been no previous experimental observation of such states We note that related phenomena have been observed in recent numerical studies of gravitationally stabilized packings \cite{Royer2015_pnas} and packings above the isotropic jamming density~\cite{Otsuki2021_epje}, and also in cyclic shear experiments on micron-sized spheres that interact through electrostatic dipole-dipole interactions~\cite{keim2014_prl,Galloway2022_natphy,keim2021_arxiv}.
+These studies, however, do not speak to origin or stability of the shear-jammed states of interest here.

 Our experimental granular system is a monolayer of photoelastic discs set in a special shearing device that is capable of imposing homogeneous internal shear strains, shown schematically in Fig.~\ref{fig:procedure}(a).
 We measure all the inter-particle contact forces using photoelasticimetry~\cite{majmudar2005_nature,Daniels2017_rsi,zadeh2019_gm}.
 Beginning with an unjammed packing, we apply an initial volume conserving shear $\gamma_{\rm I}$ to create a shear jammed state.
 We then examine its response to small-amplitude cyclic shear $\delta\gamma$ (See Fig.~\ref{fig:procedure}(b)).
 The yielding behavior of the shear-jammed and ultra-stable states are examined by reversing the original shear, as indicated in Fig.~\ref{fig:procedure}(b).